Australia North: Kakadu, Kimberley & the Outback

 Day 1: Sydney, Australia

-Arrive in Sydney, cosmopolitan capital of New South Wales, and transfer to our hotel in the heart of The Rocks, a district steeped in ancient Aboriginal history and the site of the first European fleet landing in 1788, when ships carrying convicts arrived from England.
+Arrive in Sydney, cosmopolitan capital of New South Wales, and transfer to our hotel in the heart of The Rocks, a district steeped in ancient Aboriginal history and site of the first European fleet landing in 1788, when ships carrying convicts arrived from England.
 After displacing the Gadigal First Nations people, British colonists established Australia’s first town on this rocky point, creating the colony of New South Wales.
-This evening, join your Expedition Leader on a short walk to your welcome dinner at a waterfront restaurant overlooking Sydney Harbor, with an orientation to all the adventures ahead.
+This evening, join your Expedition Leader on a short walk to your welcome dinner at a waterfront restaurant overlooking Sydney Harbor.

 Day 2: North Head Sanctuary / Sydney Botanic Gardens

 With your Expedition Leader, walk over to Circular Quay this morning to board the ferry across Sydney Harbor to Manly.
 Here, we join an expert local guide for a private walk at North Head Sanctuary, an Australian Wildlife Conservancy property that is an urban reserve of extraordinary biodiversity.
-Hidden on top of North Head in this oceanside suburb, the important scrub heath vegetation is a remnant of native bushland and the site of important reintroduction programs to restore biodiversity, including the return of three locally extinct species.
+Hidden on top of North Head in this oceanside suburb, the important scrub heath vegetation is a remnant of native bushland and the site of important biodiversity restoration programs, including the replanting of three locally extinct species.
 Numerous walking trails lace the scrubland that is home to echidna, bandicoot, pygmy possum and lizards, plus a host of birds including the wattlebird, wagtail, wren and raven.

 After lunch in Manly, ferry back to Sydney and continue to the Royal Botanic Garden.
 On an Aboriginal bush tucker tour, hear from our Indigenous guide about native bush plants, how they were traditionally used by the Gadigal people, and how they have been adapted to modern palates.
 On this site, First Nations people lived off the land for centuries before European settlement, and we learn about their initial contact with those aboard the 11 boats that arrived from England in 1788.
 The rest of the afternoon is at leisure before dinner at The Glenmore, a 1921 heritage-listed building with one of the best views of Sydney Harbor and the city skyline from the rooftop terrace, including the iconic Sydney Opera House.